Why study this course

 The final two years of the MEng degree look to expand and strengthen your knowledge.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.

 An added advantage of this MEng Integrated Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+In the past, our students have visited universities in Australia, the United States, and New Zealand.